 The MOM program is open to students who are both:

-- Medical students entering their first, second or third year; OR college undergraduates entering junior or senior standing (as of Fall 2019)
+- Medical students entering their first or second year, or college undergraduates entering junior or senior standing (as of October 1, 2019)

 Accepted students are matched with an Ophthalmologist Mentor who will guide them through their education.
 Students are expected to:

 - Attend Student Engagement Weekend, October 12 and 13, 2019 in San Francisco.